mozilla-extensions/dnssec-interference/TELEMETRY.md

 ```

 - We also send a ping at browser startup that simply indicates the beginning of
 the experiment for a given browser session.
-Similarly, we send another ping
-after the DNS response ping has been sent to indicate the end of the experiment
-for a given browser session.
-These pings take the following form:
+This ping takes the following form:

 ```
 {